CarlosPavajeau/MercadoPago.DependencyInjection/README.md

 # MercadoPago.DependencyInjection
-### This project is an extension of the paid market SDK, it configures the injection of dependencies for projects that require it.
+### This project is an extension of the MercadoPago SDK, it configures the injection of dependencies for projects that require it.

 <hr/>